top of page

 By Nathan Simon, Partner at Kennedy Intelligence - Consulting Industry's Trusted Partner for Research and Advisory Services.
 I Co-Author the Consulting Navigator.

-Our latest consulting industry analyses have identified four over-arching go-to-
+Our latest consulting industry analyses have identified four over-arching go-to-market strategies:

 Go to market strategies